fastify/avvio/README.md

 app.use(plugin)
 ```
-`done` must be called only once, when your plugin is ready to go.
+`done` should be called only once, when your plugin is ready to go.
+Additional
+calls to `done` are ignored.

 async/await is also supported: